-Dr. William Meyers has dedicated 25 years to pioneering the diagnosis, treatment, rehabilitation and prevention of core muscle injuries, also known as sports hernia or athletic pubalgia.
+William C. Meyers, MD has dedicated 25 years to pioneering the diagnosis, treatment, rehabilitation and prevention of core muscle injuries, formerly known as athletic pubalgia or sports hernia.
+Dr. Meyers led the awareness that the whole core muscle complex, inclusive with the hip joint, contributes to the injury which has advanced old terminology such as athletic pubalgia or sports hernia.
 He has treated athletes, including professional players from the NFL, NHL, NBA, MLB, MLS, Professional Tennis, Professional Golf, Professional Bull Riding, Swimming, Olympic Track and Field, collegiate and recreational athletes.
 Full Bio…

 Practice & Procedures

 Core muscle injuries, often called athletic pubalgia, sports hernia, or Gilmore’s groin, are defined as an umbrella term for musculoskeletal injuries involving attachments and/or soft tissue support structures of the pubis that are career ending or threaten quality-of-life.
 Although often called a “sports hernia”, it is not a hernia.

 Most of these injuries occur from hyperextension of the abdomen and hyperabduction of the thighs.
 Often there are multiple areas of fraying as well as tears that occur both in the abdominal muscles as well as the adductors, involving the longus, brevis, pectineus, and other attachments.

 When considering the pubis as a joint, just like the knee or the shoulder, there are a number of musculoskeletal attachments that serve as ligaments and functionally stabilize the joint.
 There are many variants of core muscle injuries.
 Find out more about the different variants of core muscle injuries.